-BIO 104: Applied Nutrition
+BIO\ 112: Applied Nutrition

 Offered is an introduction to the study of nutrition as it relates to the establishment and promotion of wellness in everyday life.
 This course focuses on an understanding of basic principles and concepts of nutrition with applications towards examples drawn from the hospitality industry.
 Recommended for HOSP and culinary arts students.
 Class: 3 hours per week.
-Prerequisite: eligibility for ENG 111.
-Not open to students who have completed BIO 114.
-[N] (Fa,Sp) 3 credits
+Prerequisite: eligibility for ENG\ 101.
+Not open to students who have completed BIO\ 111.
+(Fa,Sp) 3 credits

-BIO 110: Human Biology
+BIO\ 115: Human Biology

 This course is a survey of the various organ systems of the human body, stressing anatomic and physiologic interrelationships.
-Not open for credit to students who have passed any higher-numbered anatomy or physiology course.
+For those students who have taken BIO 110, BIO\ 115 will be considered a repeat and will be awarded only one additional credit.
+Not open to students who have passed any higher-numbered anatomy or physiology course.
 Class: 3 hours per week.
-Prerequisite: eligibility for ENG 111.
-[L,N] (Fa,Sp) 3 credits
+Laboratory: 3 hours per week.
+Prerequisite: eligibility for ENG\ 101.
+(Fa,Sp) 4 credits.